guidewire-oss/sawchain/docs/REFERENCE.md

 - When dealing with typed objects, the client scheme will be used for internal conversions.

 - Templates will be sanitized before use, including de\-indenting \(removing any common leading whitespace prefix from non\-empty lines\) and pruning empty documents.

+- When using a template, each document is used as a JSON merge patch \(RFC 7386\) to update the corresponding resource.
+This means fields not specified in the template are preserved, and explicit null values in the template will delete the corresponding fields in the resource.

 - Use UpdateAndWait instead of Update if you need to ensure updates are successful and the client cache is synced.